wp-plugins/hotspots/readme.txt

 === HotSpots ===
 Contributors: dpowney
 Donate link:
-Tags: hotspot, hot, spot, mouse click, click, usability, heat map, click map Requires at least: 3.0.1
+Tags: hotspot, hot, spot, mouse click, click, usability, heat map Requires at least: 3.0.1
 Tested up to: 3.5
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-HotSpots is a plugin which draws a heat map of mouse clicks on a webpage allowing you to improve usability by analysing user behaviour.
+HotSpots is a plugin which draws a heat map of mouse clicks on a webpage allowing you to improve usability by analysing user behaviour and where they click more.

 == Description ==